jpt13653903/ALCHA/Wiki/MarkDown/Simulation.md

 ALCHA supports both simulation and hardware testing.

 ## Simulation
 When compiling to a simulation target, the developer must specify a test-bench.
-ALCHA automatically generates waveforms for clock pins and derived clock signals.
+ALCHA automatically generates waveforms for clock pins and derived clock nets.
 The developer can generate other waveforms by using the `fsm` construct, as illustrated below:

     :::C++
     // Generating a test waveform of a bouncing button